Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool formats, beautifies, and minifies HTML, CSS, and JavaScript code, which is a specific verb+resource combination.
-However, it does not differentiate from sibling tools like css_beautifier or html_minifier, which overlap in functionality.
+The description clearly states the tool formats and minifies HTML, CSS, or JavaScript code, and identifies it as a multi-language dispatcher.
+It differentiates from sibling tools like webdev_css_beautifier and webdev_javascript_beautifier.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.